copperdogma/TwoSkulls/README.md

   back to the actual board and recompile.

+FUTURE FEATURES
+- phone control: make Primary into a BLE server as well, allowing phone to query skits, play specific ones, etc.
+- speaker mode: let user use a microphone to play audio through the skulls, like a PA system.
+Ideally with one user controlling
+  Primary and another controlling Secondary.
+This would require hardware changes (separate wifi module) as the ESP32 can't simultaneously drive bluetooth and wifi.
+- remote monitoring
+  - hook up the ESP32 cameras to a phone app so we can watch the skulls over wifi
+  - take photos now and then when speaking to get spectator reactions
+- AI integration
+  - call out to OpenAI for dynamic skit generation and use ElevenLabs for AI voices
+  - capture live camera footage to feed into AI for context when generating skits so it can comment on the people it can see

 ISSUES

   TODO
-  ** staging: mount on sticks, make name signs, put electronics in bag under their fun hats, figure out where/how to hide speakers
+  ** UPDATE LIBRARIES, but beware, ESP32-A2DP have breaking changes ** staging: mount on sticks, make name signs, put electronics in bag under their fun hats, figure out where/how to hide speakers
   ** create name skit txt files for remaining skits
   ** stress test: run them for an hour